ying-teaching/python/1-introduction-programming/getting-started.md

 cd hello-world
 ```

-You can use `pwd` command to check that you are in the correct folder.
 Then use `code .` command to run VS Code that uses the current folder `.` as the workspace.
 The `.` means the current folder, which is `hello-world` now.
+In Mac computer, you can use `pwd` command to check that you are in the correct folder.
+In Windows CMD, use `cd` to check the current folder.

 With Python interpreter installed, you can run the code in Python interpreter (`python3`) or in IDLE (`idle`).
-Once you install VS Code, you have more ways to run Python code.
+Once you install Python3 and VS Code, you have several ways to run Python code.
 Together, you can

-- run `python3` in your computer OS terminal or in the VS Code terminal.
+1. run `python3` or `idle3` in your computer OS terminal or in the VS Code terminal.
-- use Python REPL within the VS Code.
-It is the same as running `idle3` in command line outside VS Code.
-- when you create `.py` file such as `hello.py`, you can run the file from a terminal or command line using the command `python hello.py`.
+1. when you create `.py` file such as `hello.py`, you can run the file from a terminal.
+1. run cells marked by `# %%` in a `.py` files.
+1. command line using the command `python3 hello.py`.
-- use menu or shortcut to run/debug a Python files that has `.py` appendix.
+1. use menu or shortcut to run/debug a Python files that has `.py` appendix.
-- run Jupyter Notebook cells for files that has `.ipynb` appendix.
+1. run Jupyter Notebook cells for files that has `.ipynb` appendix.
-- run cells marked by `# %%` in a `.py` files.
-- write/wring Python code in an interactive Python window in VS Code.
+1. write/wring Python code in an interactive Python window in VS Code.
 Usually this window opens when you run Jupyter notebook cells or Python cells.

+Because VS code has good support of Python development, we only use the first method to run very simple Python code.
+VS code is one of the best IDE to write, run and debug Python code.

 ## Use Packages